TRAINERS:

 KIM DELLA:

 Coach Della played field hockey and lacrosse in high school.
 Coach Della conitinued her lacrosse career at the University of Maryland for 4 years and played in the NCAA Division 1 Narional Championship game.
 She has been coaching for Bays field hockey and lacrosse for the last 5 years.
-She also Coaches for CC Lax club teams.
-This is her second year as a Spark coach.
 Coach Della is a reading teacher at Folger Mckinsey Elementary School.

 JOE BORNEMAN: